List of death row inmates in the United States: Jurisdictions without the death penalty

-Twenty-three states have abolished capital punishment.
-Crimes committed in these states are still eligible for the death penalty if they are convicted in federal court for certain federal crimes.
-Capital punishment has been abolished in New Hampshire, but only for new sentences.
-One prisoner (Michael Addison) who was already sentenced to death remains on death row in the state.
+Twenty-three states have abolished capital punishment, though crimes committed in these states are still eligible for the death penalty if the offender is convicted in federal court for certain federal crimes.

+While capital punishment has been abolished in New Hampshire, this is only for new sentences: one prisoner (Michael Addison) who was already sentenced to death remains on death row in the state.

 States and the date of abolition of capital punishment: